 Raptor Certification Program

-The Belize Raptor Research Institute (BRRI) started the first Hawk Watch in Belize in 2013 in southern Belize, in a village called Cattle Landing.
-Raptor migration through Mesoamerica has been studied, but there are information gaps that need better understanding.
-Hawk watches globally have proven to be strong research and conservation tools for understanding raptor populations, therefore the goal was to create one in Belize to achieve this.
-This community-based project is planned to be a long-term project dedicated to learning more about raptors and to ultimately assist in their conservation by providing opportunities for Belizeans.
+We started the first Hawk Watch in Belize in 2013 in southern Belize, in Cattle Landing, Toledo.
+Raptor migration through Mesoamerica has been little studied and there are information gaps that need better understanding.
+Hawk watches globally have proven to be strong research and conservation tools for understanding raptor populations.
+Therefore, the goal was to create one in Belize to achieve this.
+This community-based project is a long-term project dedicated to learning more about raptors and to ultimately assist in their conservation by providing opportunities for Belizeans.

-This Program will be an annual program, which will conicide with our fall Hawk Watch Project to continue to build local capacity and train Belizeans in raptor biology.
+This Program is an annual program, which will coincides with our fall Hawk Watch Project to continue to build local capacity and train Belizeans in raptor biology.
 Contact us if you would like to be part of this program.

-In 2017, we are creating the Jerry Liguori Scholarship Fund in honor of the great raptor biologist, Jerry Liguori,and all the work he has done for raptors.
+Each year we award the intern that excelled most in the program with the Jerry Liguori Award in honor of the great late raptor biologist, Jerry Liguori, and all the pioneering work he did for raptors.

 Examples of the Certification Material Taught: